kice/vs_mxnet/README.md

 # Your code goes here
 ```

-Python will try to help use load all require dlls (like, MXNet and CUDA).
+Due to Vapoursynth DLL loading method, by `import mxnet`, Python will try to help load all require dlls (like, MXNet and CUDA).
 If you delete `core.std.LoadPlugin`, it will still work for vsedit but not work under vspipe.

 Usage
 =====

-    mx.Predict(clip clip, string symbol, string param[, float scale=1.0, int patch_w=0, int patch_h=0, int output_w=128, int output_h=block_w, int frame_w=3, int frame_h=True, int step_w=0, int step_h=0, int outstep_w=0, int outstep_h=0, int padding=0, int border_type=1, int ctx=0, int dev_id=0])
+    mx.Predict(clip clip, string symbol, string param[, int scale=1, int patch_w=0, int patch_h=0, int output_w=128, int output_h=block_w, int frame_w=3, int frame_h=True, int step_w=0, int step_h=0, int outstep_w=0, int outstep_h=0, int padding=0, int border_type=1, int ctx=0, int dev_id=0])

 * clip: Clip to process.
-Only planar format is float sample type of 32 bit depth is supported.
-RGB and GRAY is supported.
-YUV is not correctly supported.
+Only planar format is float32 or int8 supported.
+RGB and GRAY is supported, YUV is not correctly supported.

 * symbol: MXNet symbol json file.
 If the plugin cannot read the file, it will try to read it from `plugins64\mxnet-symbol\`.
-You can find more MXNet model [here](https://github.com/WolframRhodium/Super-Resolution-Zoo).
+You can find more MXNet models [here](https://github.com/WolframRhodium/Super-Resolution-Zoo).

 * param: The same as `symbol`, but for model parameters data.

-* scale: Set output shape and final frame shape to twice of patch and input clip.
-It will be ignore if you manully set corresponding parameters.
+* scale: Set output shape and final frame shape form the shape of patch and input clip.
+It will be ignore if you manully set corresponding parameters. default: `1`

 * patch_w: The horizontal block size for dividing the image during processing.
 Smaller value results in lower VRAM usage, while larger value may not necessarily give faster speed.
 The optimal value may vary according to different graphics card and image size.
 If patch_h is larger than clip's width, it will clamp to clip's width. default: clip's width.